-Planne d output 2016 Actual output 2016 1.
-SafeSeaNet is operational on a 24/7 basis to support Member States to undertake activities related to maritime monitoring.
-1. basis to support Member States.
-2. Provide support to Member States regarding compatibility of national systems with SafeSeaNet and potential improvements.
-States still pending compatibility with SSN v.3 for aligning their national systems and supported the execution of the remaining 3.
-A Central Ship Database (CSD) will be operational and available to use in national systems and improve data quality on related national databases.
-3. development has been split into two 4.
-A Central HAZMAT Database (CHD) on dangerous and polluting goods will serve users as a reference and verification tool. phases.
-The first phase has been successfully completed.
-Further developments are planned to include new database elements and web services.
-5. The Graphical User Interface and Common (User) Management Console will be implemented.
-4. The Central HAZMAT Database (CHD) web user interface was implemented in 6.
-Subject to ongoing needs, support to the Commission and Member States regarding the revision of the Directive 2002/59/EC as amended, will be provided as production in September 2016.
-The system to system interface was implemented in December 2016. appropriate.
-5. Development of a common Graphical User Interface for SafeSeaNet, LRIT, CleanSeaNet and integrated maritime services proceeded as planned.
-6. Feedback was provided to the Commission regarding the evaluation of the Directive 2002/59/EC as amended.
+- 1. SafeSeaNet was operational on a 24/7 basis to support Member States.

+- EMSA provided support to those Member States still pending compatibility with SSN v.3 for aligning their national systems and supported the execution of the remaining commissioning tests.

+- The Central Ship Database (CSD)

+development has been split into two

+phases.
+The first phase has been

+successfully completed.
+Further

+developments are planned to include new

+database elements and web services.

+- The Central HAZMAT Database (CHD) web user interface was implemented in production in September 2016.
+The system to system interface was implemented in December 2016.

+- Development of a common Graphical User Interface for SafeSeaNet, LRIT, CleanSeaNet and integrated maritime services proceeded as planned.

+- Feedback was provided to the Commission regarding the evaluation of the Directive 2002/59/EC as amended.

-Output Indicators Target 2016 Result 2016 SAFESEANET SafeSeaNet system including requirements percentage per year availability of central SafeSeaNet system 99% 99.65% under the Reporting Formalities Directive (2010/65/EU): Service hours maximum continuous downtime of central SafeSeaNet system 12 11h15min5 Operation reports per year (AIS) 1800 million 3,221,294,890 notifications per year (Port +, Incident reports, MRS) 4.5 million 6,667,325 SafeSeaNet system including requirements under the Reporting Formalities Directive 2010/65/EU: Reporting Performance percentage of responses to Member States' requests delivered in accordance with SafeSeaNet IFCD (time) requirements 99% 100% c.
+Output Indicators Target 2016 Result 2016 SAFESEANET SafeSeaNet system including requirements percentage per year availability of central SafeSeaNet system 99% 99.65% under the Reporting Formalities Directive (2010/65/EU): Service hours maximum continuous downtime of central SafeSeaNet system 12 11h15min 5 Operation reports per year (AIS) 1800 million 3,221,294,890 notifications per year (Port +, Incident reports, MRS) 4.5 million 6,667,325 SafeSeaNet system including requirements under the Reporting Formalities Directive 2010/65/EU: Reporting Performance percentage of responses to Member States' requests delivered in accordance with SafeSeaNet IFCD (time) requirements 99% 100% c.
 Improving internal market and maritime transport efficiency